 There are less than four months before the start of the 2012 Isle of Man TT fueled by Monster Energy, but grandstand tickets have almost sold out, authorities at IOM reported Thursday.

-“We are also revisiting areas such as the day trip market and practice week TT ‘taster’ packages and we are attracting new visitors to the event who are keen to experience this unique spectacle and the Island itself at first hand.
+(Isle of Man Tourism Political Member) says: “We have had a huge increase in demand for the TT Races confirmed, with visitor numbers up and early sales for grandstand tickets higher than they have ever been.“We are also revisiting areas such as the day trip market and practice week TT ‘taster’ packages and we are attracting new visitors to the event who are keen to experience this unique spectacle and the Island itself at first hand.
 There is no doubt that the TT’s global status continues to grow.”